 In a mid-sized company, semi-annual employee satisfaction surveys are conducted.
 The Culture and Communications team was not satisfied with the amount of specific information received in response to the question, "How does the company make you feel that it is genuinely interested in employee well-being?"

-The committee devised a second questionnaire and discovered that the number one factor that affected whether employees felt genuinely cared about by the company, was positive, personal interaction time with their supervisor.
+The committee devised a second questionnaire and discovered that the number one factor that affected whether employees felt genuinely cared about by the company, was positive, personal interaction time with their manager.
 Pretty powerful. finding, wouldn't you say?

 Do you have these management systems in place?
 Are employees still acting as if they don't know what you want them to do?

 Signs That Employees Don't Know What You Want Them to Do

 Signs that your employees still don’t know what you want them to do include

 - assignments that are not completed on time;

 - procrastination on projects;

 - outcomes that don't capitalize on the potential for success;